piraeusdatastore/piraeus-operator/docs/how-to/api-tls.md

 In this case, make sure you have specified the right subject names when provisioning the certificates.

+## Certificate Rotation

+The LINSTOR Controller only reads the API TLS certificates during start-up.
+To ensure rotated certificates are picked up, the Operator deploys the Controller with a liveness probe that compares the certificates used during container start-up, which is what the Controller loads, with the certificates on disk.
+When the certificates no longer match, for example after cert-manager renewed the certificate, the probe fails and the Controller container is restarted, loading the new certificate.

 All available options are documented in the reference for [`LinstorCluster`](../reference/linstorcluster.md#specapitls).